IgniteUI/igniteui-documentation/topics/02_Controls/igPieChart/01_igPieChart_Adding.md

 	**ASP.NET Example**

-	For ASP.NET MVC, no container elements are needed because the MVC helper adds the required markup automatically.
+	For ASP.NET MVC, no container elements are needed because the Ignite UI for MVC adds the required markup automatically.

 3. Add the data source.